Book Design

 Skills InDesign, Photoshop, Illustrator and typesetting

 The contents of the book reflect the TV show's preoccupation with DNA.
-The client wanted this reflected in the design.
-I introduced a DNA logo that could change for each character profile and a DNA code pattern around the edges of some of the pages to add some visual interest.
+The client wanted this reflected in the design, so I introduced a DNA logo that could change for each character profile and a DNA code pattern around the edges of pages to add visual interest.
 I designed the character profile page to work as either a single page (for a minor character) or as an opener (in this example) for a major character.

 The Pocket Dangerous Book for Boys Series